Hussein-249/pash/README.md

 <br><br>
 Ideally, it can be used to learn more about Python beyond a data analysis / scripting language, and more of a general-purpose language capable of providing developers with necessary functions.
 <br><br>
-It is NOT intended for serious environments.
 To seriously build a shell, a language like C, C++, or Rust would be ideal.
 Python's interpreted nature makes it a particularly bad language for a tool that communicates with the operating system like a shell.
-To reiterate, this project is mostly for the author to explore Python's features and to keep the author busy coding in Python, so I do not forget its important features while the author works on other proejects
+To reiterate, this project is mostly for the author to explore Python's features and to keep the author busy coding in Python, to practice its important features while the author works on other projects

 # Environment

 This project is being developed with Python 3.11

-It involves heave use of the ```os```, ```sys```, and ```subprocess``` libraries, which are all standard Python libraries.
+It involves heavy use of the ```os```, ```sys```, and ```subprocess``` libraries, which are all standard Python libraries.

 # Commands / Operations currently supported
 - pwd